 While Zelle is a direct deposit method, it cannot be used to directly send money to (or receive money from) an offshore sportsbook.
 Thus, there is not an actual timeline regarding how long it takes deposits to go through when funding your sports betting account.

 Instead, when you want to use Zelle to bankroll your wagering, you’re actually using it to instantly buy Bitcoin.
-Then, you simply use that BTC to deposit into your legal Super Bowl betting site of choice, and the entire process takes less than an hour.
+Then, you simply use that BTC to deposit into your legal Super Bowl betting site of choice, and the entire process takes less than an hour from start to finish.

 - Zelle Fees – Currently, there are no added fees when using this platform to transfer money.
 While participating banks have the legal ability to charge fees for transactions, most banks have chosen to waive these in order to encourage mass adoption of the service.
 Bettors can use this to their advantage and maximize their bottom lines.